top of page

 Feeding Goldfish the Right Way

 Feeding plays a critical role in keeping goldfish healthy.
 A common mistake among goldfish owners is overfeeding.
 More food does not equal happier fish; in fact, overfeeding can lead to obesity and other health issues like swim bladder problems.
 It is best to feed high-quality pellets, flakes, or gel foods that are specifically formulated for goldfish.
+Live foods like brine shrimp, daphnia, bloodworms, or copepods are also a great option, however they require a live colony.

 Instead of giving one large meal, opt to feed small portions multiple times a day.
 An ideal practice is to provide food that they can consume within a few minutes, ensuring that nothing is left uneaten.
 This helps maintain water quality and keeps your fish healthy.
+Most fish will always be begging food, but that does not mean they actually need it.

 What Size Can Goldfish Really Get?